RoyKimYYZ/az-terraform-cicd/readme.md

 | [avm-aks-example2](/avm-aks-example2-tf)    | An AVM Azure Kubernetes with AVM Log Analytics Workspace and Azure Container Registry.
 Also with role assignment from AKS to ACR with ACR Pull role | ![](avm-aks-example2-tf/aks-law-acr-tf.png) |

-In the coming monhts, I plan to add more Infra-As-Code solutions in the form of azure terraform code.
+In the coming months, I plan to add more Infra-As-Code solutions in the form of azure terraform code.

 Feedback is welcome as I want to improve the style, organization and the manner of which I show these examples to help the tech community.